Computer software for business

 Connectivity requirement

-Since the SaaS model is based on web delivery, if your internet service fails, you will lose access to your software or data
+Since SaaS model relies on internet access, a service outage can mean losing access to your software or data.

 Performance